-ShotSpotter Missions combines historical crime data ingested through agency Computer-Aided Dispatch ("CAD") and Record Management System ("RMS") feeds along with temporal, location and event-based inputs to create crime forecasts.
+Our patrol management software, ShotSpotter Missions, combines historical crime data ingested through agency computer-aided dispatch ("CAD") and record management system ("RMS") feeds along with temporal, location and event-based inputs including ShotSpotter data for cities that use our ShotSpotter Flex solution, to create crime forecasts.
 The system ingests multiple years' worth of agency data and is "trained" using machine learning to determine correlations across variables.
 The models are then tested against recent crime data to calibrate forecast accuracy.

-The ShotSpotter Missions system is flexible enabling agencies to select which crime types to forecast and weight them based on police and community priorities.
+The ShotSpotter Missions system is flexible, enabling agencies to select which crime types to forecast and to weight them based on police and community priorities.
 Mission duration and suggested tactics are configured with police input.
-Upon deployment, new missions are created for every patrol shift and beat using colored boxes overlayed on a map to indicate discrete areas of high risk for particular crime types.
+Upon deployment, new missions are created for every patrol shift and beat using colored boxes overlaid on a map to indicate discrete areas of high risk for particular crime types.
 These mission areas enable focused, directed and visible patrol presence to deter crime.